-Endurance Legends 2018 is now underway and provisionally scheduled for early May 2018 subject to contracts and international calendars, with the date expected to be confirmed on 1st September, so make a note in your diaries and keep tuned into the website and social media for updates!
+Endurance Legends 2018 is now underway and the dates are due to be confirmed soon for May 2018.
+So make a note in your diaries and keep tuned into the website and social media for the latest updates!

 Isle of Man TT